Port Melbourne railway line: Opening

 The line, inaugurated on 12 September 1854, was the first in Australia to be steam-powered.
-A train is pictured here arriving at the company's City Terminus at Flinders Street.
+A train is pictured arriving at the company's City Terminus at Flinders Street.

 The line was opened on 12 September 1854.
 It ran for 4.2 km from the "City Terminus" on the site of present-day Flinders Street station, crossing the Yarra River via the Sandridge Bridge, to Sandridge (now Port Melbourne).
 According to the Argus newspaper's report of the next day, "Long before the hour appointed ... a great crowd assembled round the station at the Melbourne terminus, lining the whole of Flinders Street".
 Lieutenant-Governor Charles Hotham and Lady Hotham were aboard the train, which consisted of two first-class carriages, one second-class carriage and, next to the locomotive, an open third-class carriage holding the band of the 40th Regiment.

 The line has an established place in Australian history: it was the first in Australia to operate with steam locomotives.
 However, the locomotive at the opening was not the first steam locomotive in Australia: a makeshift locomotive hastily made from a ballast wagon and the boiler, cylinders and mechanism from a pile driver started service on 30 May 1854, hauling ballast wagons during the remaining 15 weeks of track construction and hauling regular scheduled trains when the usual locomotive was withdrawn after major breakdowns.

 The trip took 10 minutes, none of the later stations along the line having been built.
 On arriving at Station Pier, on to which the tracks extended, the train was hailed with gun-salutes by the warships HMS Electra and HMS Fantome.

 Subsequent history

 By March 1855, the four engines ordered from the UK were all in service, with trains running every half-hour.
 They were named Melbourne, Sandridge, Victoria, and Yarra.

 The line was taken over by the Government of Victoria in 1878, to become part of Victorian Railways.
 The line was electrified in the 20th century.

+Prior to the opening of the City Loop in 1981, all services were timetabled to through run from Flinders Street towards Sandringham.
+After 1981 until the lines closure, all services terminated at Flinders Street on either platforms 10 or 11.